![]() |

 Company presidents join 100’s of employees wearing cowboy hats, shirts, blue jeans and boots.
 Stampede is a time for building relationships with employees, clients, suppliers and the community.

-Calgary is Party Central
+Canada's Party Central

-There are event sites all over the city of Calgary that accommodate anywhere from a few hundred to 14-15 thousand.
+Stampede events may accommodate anywhere from a few hundred to 14-15 thousand.
 Well-known pop and country stars fly in and out of Calgary without anyone but the party guests knowing they were here.

 Networking on Steroids